Top free things to do in Katherine & Surrounds

-Katherine is where the tropics meet the outback of Australia, access is via a sealed road, about four hours’ drive (300km) south of Darwin.
-The perfect destination for a road trip with plenty of free activities throughout the region!
+Katherine is where the tropics meet the Outback of Australia, access is via a sealed road, about 4 hours’ drive (300km) south of Darwin.
+The perfect destination for a road trip with plenty of free activities throughout the region.

 First stop – Katherine Visitor Information Centre